Optim-Lab/sif-models/README.md

 ### Preprocess
 Ancillary data needs to be preprocessed.

+TB
+1. Out of the rioxarray file load 37V frequency data scaling pixel values multiplied with the scale factor of 0.1.
+2. Where there is missing pixels interpolate pixels using nearest neighbor.
+3. Average the daily dataset of TB to match the weekly temporal resolution of our main SIC dataset.

+SIA
+1. Mask out land, and group sea ice pixels to two groups where sea ice aged 2 years or more is catergorized as multi-year ice and the rest first year ice.
+2. Use reprojection to change spatial coordinates and resolution size to match our main SIC dataset.

 ## Usage
 The model can be trained using the codes below, and the results can be viewed with the options `-key "wandb key" -name "project name"`.